 How to get started with geomarketing?

 The value of geolocation marketing is clear, but the technology is quite complicated.
 The easiest way is a mobile marketing platform that supports geolocation-based campaigns.
 You can set up ads to be displayed, based on the geolocation of the person.
-And, of course, in order for targeting to work, you need a high-quality advertising in the first place!
+And, of course, for targeting to work, you need high-quality advertising in the first place!